lingaisw/valbot-tui/README.md

 - **🔌 Extensible Plugin System**: Add custom agents from local files or Git repositories, create your own agents, and share them with others
 - **⚙️ Flexible Configuration**: Customize models, prompts, commands, and agent behaviors to match your workflow
 - **🔄 Built-in Updates**: Keep ValBot and installed plugins up to date with the `/update` command
-- **📝 Context Management**: Load conversation context from files to give the AI deep understanding of your codebase
+- **📝 Context Management**: Visual chip bar for easy management of loaded files and databases with one-click removal
+- **📚 RAG Knowledge Bases**: Create and query custom document databases for intelligent Q&A with PDFs, DOCX, code files, and more
 - **⌨️ Keyboard-Driven Workflow**: Extensive keyboard shortcuts and command palette for efficient navigation

 ---